Contents

 Toys

-- Diagrammata - Diagrammata assembles complex structures from simple rectilinear or hexagonal tiles by a random process.
+complex structures from simple rectilinear or hexagonal tiles by a random process.
 Tiles are defined by their connectors on each side.
 The end result of each run can be suprisingly complicated compared to the simplicity of the tiles, and the same tileset can produce two or more radically different patterns, analogous to crystal allotropes.
 More than 200 presets are included if you just want to explore without getting into the process of designing your own tiles.
 It is based on Paul Harrison's original Ghost Diagrams and licensed under the GPL.

-- Martin Attractor Fractal - The Martin Attractor is an orbit fractal that was first discovered by Barry Martin at Aston University, Birmingham, UK, and later popularized under the name Hopalong by A.K.
+Martin Attractor is an orbit fractal that was first discovered by Barry Martin at Aston University, Birmingham, UK, and later popularized under the name Hopalong by A.K.
 Dewdney in the pages of Scientific American in 1986.
 (Dewdney chose the name because of the somewhat quirky order in which the points are plotted, i.e., they "hop along" elliptical paths from the center.)
 Martin preferred the name "Martin Attractor" for them, but the Hopalong name stuck.

-- Ulam Spiral Explorer - The Ulam Spiral was discovered by mathematician Stanislaw Ulam in 1963 while idly doodling during a what he described as a boring presentation.
+discovered by mathematician Stanislaw Ulam in 1963 while idly doodling during a what he described as a boring presentation.
 It consists of a rectilinear spiral of integers with the prime numbers marked by dots.
-To Ulam's surprise, this revealed unexpected structures in the supposedly random appearance of prime numbers on the integer number line.
+To Ulam's surprise, this revealed unexpected structures in the supposedly random distribution of prime numbers on the integer number line.
 This tool lets you explore variations on the Ulam Spiral, including some silly features for transforming the spiral into abstract art at least as good as what you'll see in your doctor's waiting room.
 You can read more about it here or jump straight to the toy here.

 - Minimal Oracle - This started as a Perl script (and snark) when I was working for a company that did online Tarot readings.
 It consists of several oracles of varying degrees of seriousness, from the obligatory coin flip and Magic 8-Ball, to Art Wells' lyrical I-Ching adaptation, Newwings, (and a couple of Tarot-like remixes of it), four variations on Brian Eno's Oblique Strategies deck, and the Viking Runes.
 It's a pretty straight port of the original commandline Perl program and it shows.